Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

 ### Status

-DNSPolicy should have a ready condition that reflect that the DNSrecords have been created and configured as expected.
+DNSPolicy should have a ready condition that reflect that the DNSRecords have been created and configured as expected.
 In the case that there is an invalid policy, the status message should reflect this and indicate to the user that the old DNS has been preserved.

 We will also want to add a status condition to the gateway status indicating it is effected by this policy.
 Gateway API recommends the following status condition